ralphjsmit/filament/packages/forms/docs/14-tags-input.md

 });
 ```

-<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `trim()` method also accepts a function to dynamically calculate it.
-You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Tags validation

 You may add validation rules for each tag by passing an array of rules to the `nestedRecursiveRules()` method: